LookBfrYouX/Wasteless/Epic Proposal.md

 - Product Title (e.g. "Marmite - Sanitarium - 250 g")
 - Images of the product
     - Saves the Owner time by not needing to upload their own
+- Nutritional, ingredient & diet information that can be displayed on the product listing page
+    - Additionally, this can increase the likelihood of a sale as the products can cater to the users diet

 ### Value added to Users